Rebirth-Project/version-comparator/README.md

 ## Main features

-* micro library (< 15k jar)
+* Micro library (< 15k jar)
-* absolutely trival to use
+* Absolutely trivial to use
-* no external dependencies
+* No external dependencies
-* the code is clean, testable, compact and very easy to understand and maintain
+* The code is clean, testable, compact and very easy to understand and maintain
-* is completely covered with a large number of unit tests
+* Completely covered with a large number of unit tests
-* easily extendible
+* Easily extendable

 ## Goals
   * Provide a simple-to-use library to simplify version comparison
-  * Make the code as cleaner and testable as possible
+  * Make the code as clean and testable as possible
-  * Don't rely on any other third-party library except than standard Java libraries
+  * Don't rely on any other third-party library except for standard Java libraries
   * Obtain a jar as small as possible
   * Write good documentation for the library usage